Hoo-Knows/HollowKnight.LostArtifacts/ReadMe.md

 ### Randomizer Settings
 - Randomize artifacts - whether or not to randomize artifacts
-- Use main item group - whether or not to randomize the artifacts within themselves or with other items
+- Use main item group - whether or not to randomize the artifacts with other items

 ### Debug Options
 - Unlock all artifacts - unlocks all artifacts
 - Toggle unlock all slots - toggles between automatically unlocking all slots and unlocking slots based on nail level

 ## Credits
-- Lots of ideas and balancing feedback: BANANALOVAH, DDX2000
+- Ideas and balancing feedback: BANANALOVAH, DDX2000, 4djesus
 - Artifact icons: Chrome, HBKit
 - Help with assetbundling and custom UI: RedFrog, SFGrenade
 - Help with Randomizer/ItemChanger: BadMagic, Flibber, pimpas